ThermalG/Computer-Vision/Human Motion Recognition/README.md

 Bonus Project from **ECSE 444** Microprocessors

 Data collection credit to Chenyi Xu
-Supporting motion types: Still; Walking; Jumping; Running; Breaststroke; Clapping
+Supported motion types in our dataset (olympics.zip): Still; Walking; Jumping; Running; Breaststroke; Clapping.
+Note that this exemplary dataset is quite small and can be inaccurate.

-This model works on 3D motion data ((x, y, z) from like accelerometer) in csv files.
-An exemplary dataset can be found in 'olympics.zip'.
-The program automatically standardizes the data points, which are then trained with a CNN and tested using a confusion matrix.
+This model works on 3D motion data (like accelerometer) from csv files.
+It automatically standardizes (unify encodings, remove invalid rows, fragmentation) the data points, which are then trained with a CNN and tested using a confusion matrix.
+You may customize frame stride (default 26 data points since our sampling rate is 26Hz) and overlapping (13 data points, 50%).